mongodb/specifications/source/auth/tests/mongodb-oidc.rst

 - Clear the cache.
-- Create a request callback that returns a token that will expire soon, and a refresh callback.
+- Create a request callback that returns a token that will expire soon, and a refresh callback that returns a token that will not expire soon.
 Ensure that the request callback has a time delay, and that we can record the number of times each callback is called.
 - Spawn two threads or async operations that do the following:

   - Create a client with the callbacks.
   - Run a find operation that succeeds.
   - Close the client.
   - Create a new client with the callbacks.
   - Run a find operation that succeeds.
   - Close the client.

 - Join the two threads or simultaneously call the async operations
-- Ensure that the request callback has been called once, and the refresh callback has been called twice, or that no async function has been entered simultaneously.
+- Ensure that the request callback has been called once, and the refresh callback has been called once, or that no async function has been entered simultaneously.

 AWS Automatic Auth